 Board of Directors

 Our first annual Juneteenth Celebration & Brunch was a huge success!
 The event was attended by more than 150 community members.
 Attendees were treated to local vendor wares, musical selections, a reading on the historical significance of Juneteenth, and clips from a documentary describing the rich history of the Black community in Ocean City and featuring interviews with our honorees and their families.
+Our second annual event - the Ocean City Family Reunion - was also a huge success!
+We had a cook-out, games, face-painting, bouncy houses, and Black owned business vendors.

 We also need lots of volunteers for the event - please let us know if you would like to help out!